ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Manual snapshots can be taken at various points during an application upgrade or maintenance.
 You can also take snapshots across multiple servers that were temporarily deactivated at the application level.

-There's a maximum of 50 manual snapshots per storage volume.
+There's a maximum limit of 50 manual snapshots per storage volume.

 1. Click your storage volume.
 2. Click **Actions**.